bulbicx/TDL-June21SDET-Marco/README.md

 # TDL

 This project is a Full stack Web application which acts as a system for creating and manipulating a To Do List or short for TDL, which will allow us to add, edit, read and delete to dos.
-The application was created using Spring Boot and It has been tested using JUnit, Integration tests and Selenium.
+The application was created using Spring Boot and It has been tested using Unit, Integration and Selenium tests.

 ## Getting Started